planetlabs/notebooks/CONTRIBUTING.md

 ### Optimize Cell Outputs for Viewing in the Browser

 If you have a cell that prints a very large json repsonse, consider alternative ways to view the data.
 Could it be viewed in a table or on a map?
-Very large json repsonses make notebooks difficult to read in GitHub.
+Very large json repsonses make notebooks difficult to read.

 ### Use Colab